kzmijews/8bit-comp/doc/hw-arch-spec.md

  - NE555 in astable mode: main clock (figure 2.1.1)
  - NE555 in monostable mode: stepping clock (figure 2.2.5)

 We can construct clock circuit.
-On the one hand **astable mode** will be used as a regular mode of the clock to continously generate digital clocking signal, on the other hand **astable mode** will be used as a debug mode of the clock to generate single clocking signal trigger by debounced pushed button (role of the NE555 chip in this configuration is limited to debounce the signal produced by button push).
+On the one hand **astable mode** will be used as an operational mode of the clock to continously generate digital clocking signal, on the other hand **astable mode** will be used as a debug mode of the clock to generate single clocking signal trigger by debounced pushed button (NE555 chip resposibility in this configuration is limited to debounce the signal produced by button push).

-Many different configurations can be introduced to for such circuit.
-One of them was created by Ben Eater, proper schema is provided [here](https://eater.net/8bit/clock).
-In this circuit were used: 3 NE555 chips configured in three different modes: astable, monostable and bistable.
+Many different configurations can be introduced for such circuit.
+Some of them may use NE555 timer, other may use different circuites.
+For instance a bit different module based on the same chip NE555 was created by Ben Eater, proper schema is provided [here](https://eater.net/8bit/clock).
+The circuit uses three NE555 chips configured in three different modes: astable, monostable and bistable.
 Two of them were described in this document the third configuration (bistable) was used to debounce SPDT (Single Pole Double Throw) switch used to select betweem NE555 in astable and monostable modes.
-It's great example that can be used to learn all of the most common configurations of Timer555, to learn how to create and optimize basic logic-gate circuits using Karnaugh map and De Morgan's laws to unify all gates to the functional complete type of gates (NAND or NOR).
+It's a great example that can be used to learn all of the most common configurations of NE555 timer, and how to create and optimize basic logic-gate circuits using Karnaugh map and De Morgan's laws to unify all gates to the functional complete type of gates (NAND or NOR).
 However this circuit is using a lot of chips to perform one simple task.
 For this project we will use much simplier circuit which will use one NE555 timer that could be switched in one of two modes (astable and monostable) using SPDT switch and two transistors.
 We will